mitchelljustin/pragmatic-lightning/index.md

   ... }
 ```

+**Note**: If you get an error here, it might be because the Lightning node isn't done syncing with the blockchain yet.
+In that case, wait for a couple of minutes before trying again.

 **Sidenote: Unlocking your Wallet**

 *In the future, you might get an error when calling RPC methods that looks like `Error: 12 UNIMPLEMENTED: unknown service lnrpc.Lightning`.*